CGAL 6.0.1 - 2D Polygons

 Draw a Polygon

 A polygon can be visualized by calling the CGAL::draw<P>() function as shown in the following example.
 This function opens a new window showing the given polygon.
-A call to this function is blocking, that is the program continues as soon as the user closes the window (a version exists for polygon with holes, cf. CGAL::draw<PH>() ).
+A call to this function is blocking, that is the program continues as soon as the user closes the window.
+Versions for polygons with holes and multipolygons with holes also exist, cf. CGAL::draw<PH>() and CGAL::draw<MPH>() .

 File Polygon/draw_polygon.cpp